-At Longstreet Clinic we will determine the source of these common disorders and provide you with the best treatment available, including through fine needle aspiration biopsies in the comfortable setting of our own offices.
+At Longstreet Clinic we will sit down with you to determine the best treatment options, including through fine needle aspiration biopsies in the comfortable setting of our own offices.

 For those patients requiring surgery, many thyroid and parathyroid procedures can be performed in an outpatient setting at the Gainesville Surgery Center, a lower cost option that provides leading-edge technology, attentive medical care and comfort.
 For patients in need of inpatient procedures, our surgeons have privileges at the award-winning Northeast Georgia Medical Center.

-If you suspect you have a problem with your thyroid or parathyroid glans, contact us today for an evaluation.
+If you suspect you have a problem with your thyroid or parathyroid glands, contact us today for an evaluation.

 Contact us today